Aiko346/MusicDatabaseProj/README.txt

 DATABASE URI: [secret]
 URL: [secret]

+(Note: this project was submitted as a project for a databases class.
+The README was written as per instructor requirements, which is why it's not a typical README.)

 Parts of part 1 proposal implemented or not implemented:

 In our proposal, we said the user would log in via Spotify and have the ability to import their Spotify playlist data,